-BAT measure Applicant compliance measure BAT 3 - Nutritional management Nitrogen excretion The Applicant has confirmed it will demonstrate it achieves levels of Nitrogen excretion below the required BAT-AEL of 0.6 kg N/animal place/year by an estimation using manure analysis for total Nitrogen content.
-This confirmation was submitted with the application and has been referenced in Table S1.2 Operating Techniques of the Permit.
+BAT measure Applicant compliance measure BAT 3 - Nutritional management Nitrogen excretion The Applicant has confirmed it will demonstrate it achieves levels of Nitrogen excretion below the required BAT-AEL of 0.6 kg N/animal place/year by an estimation using manure analysis for total Nitrogen content or using a mass balance of nitrogen based on the feed intake, dietary content of crude protein, and animal performance.
+This confirmation was received 03/09/19, which has been referenced in Table S1.2 Operating Techniques of the Permit.
 Table S3.3 of the Permit concerning process monitoring requires the Operator to undertake relevant monitoring that complies with these BAT Conclusions.
-BAT 4 Nutritional management Phosphorous excretion The Applicant has confirmed it will demonstrate it achieves levels of Phosphorous excretion below the required BAT-AEL of 0.25 kg P_2O_5 animal place/year by an estimation using manure analysis for total Phosphorous content.
-This confirmation was submitted with the application and has been referenced in Table S1.2 Operating Techniques of the Permit.
+BAT 4 Nutritional management Phosphorus excretion The Applicant has confirmed it will demonstrate it achieves levels of Phosphorus excretion below the required BAT-AEL of 0.25 kg P_2O_5 animal place/year by an estimation using manure analysis for total Phosphorus content or using a mass balance of Phosphorus based on the feed intake, dietary content of crude protein, and animal performance.
+This confirmation was received 03/09/19, which has been referenced in Table S1.2 Operating techniques of the Permit.
 Table S3.3 of the Permit concerning process monitoring requires the Operator to undertake relevant monitoring that complies with these BAT Conclusions.
-BAT 24 Monitoring of emissions and process parameters Table S3.3 Process monitoring requires the operator to undertake relevant monitoring that complies with these BAT conclusions - Total nitrogen and
+BAT 24 Monitoring of emissions and process Table S3.3 Process monitoring requires the operator to undertake relevant monitoring that

-BAT measure Applicant compliance measure phosphorous excretion BAT 25 Monitoring of emissions and process parameters Table S3.3 of the Permit concerning process monitoring requires the Operator to undertake relevant monitoring that complies with these BAT Conclusions. - Ammonia emissions BAT 26 Monitoring of emissions and process The approved OMP includes the following details for on Farm Monitoring and Continual Improvement: parameters - The staff will perform daily checks for high housekeeping odours. - Odour emissions - In addition to the twice daily checks by staff on site, monitoring by a person not directly involved with the poultry will be undertaken once a week at the site boundary.
-This will be recorded as no odour, slight, strong and severe, odour detection recorded above 'slight' will result in staff being alerted to implement contingency measures, once implemented monitoring will be redone to ensure levels have been reduced.
-BAT 27 Monitoring of emissions and process parameters -Dust emissions Table S3.3 Process monitoring requires the operator to undertake relevant monitoring that complies with these BAT conclusions.
-The Operator has confirmed they will report the dust emissions to the Environment Agency annually by multiplying the dust emissions factors for broilers by the number of birds on site.
-BAT 32 Ammonia emissions from poultry houses - Broilers The BAT-AEL to be complied with is 0.01 - 0.08 kg NH3/animal place/year.
-The Operator will meet this as the emission factor for broilers is 0.034 kg NH3/animal place/year.
+BAT measure Applicant compliance measure parameters complies with these BAT conclusions.
+Total nitrogen and phosphorus excretion The operator will estimate annually by calculation by using a mass balance of nitrogen and phosphorus based on the feed intake, crude protein content of the diet, total phosphorus and animal performance or estimation by using manure analysis for total nitrogen and total phosphorus content.
+BAT 25 Monitoring of emissions and process Table S3.3 of the Permit concerning process monitoring requires the Operator to undertake relevant monitoring that complies with these BAT Conclusions. parameters - Ammonia emissions The operator will estimate annually by using emission factors.
+BAT 26 Monitoring of emissions and process The approved OMP includes the following details for on Farm Monitoring and Continual Improvement: parameters - Odour emissions Sniff testing at end of poultry houses 1&7 when the wind is blowing from the south or south-west Daily checking the actions to minimise odour and odour risks from related issues are being adhered to and sniff testing BAT 27 Monitoring of emissions and process parameters -Dust emissions Table S3.3 Process monitoring requires the operator to undertake relevant monitoring that complies with these BAT conclusions.
+The Applicant has confirmed they will report dust emissions to the Environment Agency annually by multiplying the dust emissions factor for broilers by the number of birds on site.
+This confirmation was present in the application document 'PA Buck & JV Buck, Grange Farm Poultry Unit Supporting Information' dated August 2019, which has been referenced in Table S1.2 Operating techniques of the Permit.
+BAT 32 Ammonia emissions The BAT-AEL to be complied with is 0.01 - 0.08 kg NH3/animal place/year. trom poultry houses - Broilers The Applicant will meet this as the emission factor for broilers is 0.034 kg NH3/animal place/year.
 The Installation does not include an air abatement treatment facility, hence the standard emission factor complies with the BAT AEL.